 However, the batch feed system is described as an in-sink type system that will grind up food particles before they pass into a septic system and then into water-treatment facilities.
 The difference with a compactor is that other items can be placed into the system such as cardboard, which cannot be put down disposal, and the items such as waste from food cannot be placed into a compactor, particularly if it is left for more than a day or two.

 Top 2 Batch Feed Disposals For You Choose

-The 4.5 star rated batch feed disposal price under $180, check reviews below:
+The 4.5 stars rated batch feed disposal price under $180, check reviews below:

 Next one is InSinkErator Cover Control Plus Evolution, Featuring the CoverStart Activation, the Evolution Cover Control Plus disposer offers an extra margin of assurance by running only when the cover is on the disposer and snapped in place.
 Magnetic CoverStart activation means no wall switch is required.
-The robust, chrome plated stopper holds back water when needed, and will only turn on the disposer when manually activated.
-This model have top 94 sales, and price under $250.
+The robust, chrome-plated stopper holds back water when needed, and will only turn on the disposer when manually activated.
+This model has a top 94 sales and the price is under $250.
 Check it below:

-For more safe consider, here is a hot sale safe-sutffer for disposal use, check it up:
+For safer consider, here is a hot sale safe-stuffer for a disposal use, check it up: